-And with it’s cheap prices it is no wonder that it attracts such a large number of creatives and digital nomads from around the world.
-In particular, a large amount of travel bloggers base themselves here.
+And with its cheap prices, it is no wonder that it attracts such a large number of creatives and digital nomads from around the world.

 The beginning of my month in Thailand began with extreme tiredness and a stressful hour of driving around in the middle of the night, while our taxi driver tried to find our guesthouse in the maze of alleyways that make up the old city of Chiang Mai.

 After asking numerous people for directions, the sign for our guesthouse finally came into view and we sighed with relief that a comfy bed and blessed sleep were close to hand.

 Waking up refreshed on our first morning in the city, a delicious breakfast of sticky rice with custard, tropical fruits, juices, coffee, and cereal was laid out for us in the quiet guesthouse garden.
 This was the introduction to a beautiful couple of days of eating very well.

 The northern Thai cuisine was simply phenomenal and along with my time in southern Vietnam, it was my favorite region in the world for food.
 I only wish that I had done more research about the dishes that are synonymous with northern Thai cuisine.

 Because I didn’t, I missed out on trying a lot of very tasty-sounding food.
 But I ate very well anyway.

 From the street stalls serving the best mango sticky rice I have ever tasted and skewers of juicy marinated chicken, the small restaurants tucked away around the old city with zesty soups and incredible pad thai, to the mind-blowing fruit smoothies that are found all over the city, Chiang Mai consistently offered incredible eats.